srisarya/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 preparation or sequencing, or **could be rare somatic mutations**.
 Analogously (although not shown in the above plot) other k-mers may exist at very large coverage (up to 10,000).
-These could be viruses or other pathogens, or highly repetitive parts of the genome, such as transposons and simple repeats.
+These could be viruses or other pathogens, or highly repetitive parts of the genome, such as [transposons](https://en.wikipedia.org/wiki/Transposable_element) (also called transposable elements).

 > **_Note_:**
 > Extremely rare and extremely frequent sequences can both confuse assembly